JudyYe/visual-learning-notes/context.md

     + dramatically reduce the search space

 ## context in deep learning
+`Shrivastava, Abhinav, and Abhinav Gupta.
+"Contextual Priming and Feedback for Faster R-CNN."
+ECCV, 2016.`

 - where can i get the feedback? (what layer that you know it is office desk?)
     + segmentation
         * compact, easy to represent